gentoo-golang-dist/zabbix-agent2-plugin-ember-plus/README.md

 The plugin will work on all operating systems and architectures that the Go programming language and Zabbix agent 2 supports.

+## Installation

+Plugin can be compiled using `go build`.
+However on unix based systems it suggested to use `make` and on Windows based systems it is suggested to use `mingw32-make`, but it requires `windres.exe`

 ## Setup

 Set `Plugins.EmberPlus.System.Path` setting in Zabbix agent 2 configuration file